PortraitTalk: Towards Customizable One-Shot Audio-to-Talking Face Generation: Experimental Results

 \subsection{Qualitative Results}

-In Figure~\ref{fig2}, we compare the generation quality of PortraitTalk against the state-of-the-art approaches.
+In Fig.~\ref{fig2}, we compare the generation quality of PortraitTalk against the state-of-the-art approaches.
 MakeItTalk and Wav2Lip produce low-quality outputs with artifacts, notably around the mouth, which fail to blend seamlessly with adjacent facial features.
 Audio2Head~\cite{wang2021audio2head}, TalkLip~\cite{wang2023seeing}, and IP-LAP~\cite{Zhong_2023_CVPR} exhibit shortcomings in achieving precise audio-lip synchronization, with generated mouth movements often slightly open and displaying distortions across frames, thereby diminishing the realism of the output.

-In emotional talking face generation, existing methods typically generate videos based on discrete emotional labels or facial expressions extracted from user-provided reference-style videos.
-This approach, however, has significant limitations.
-EAMM~\cite{EAMM} and EmoGen~\cite{EmoGen}, for example, struggle to maintain identity consistency across the generated videos.
-This issue is particularly visible in Figure~\ref{fig2}, involving the male subject with EAMM and the female subject with EmoGen.
-Furthermore, EmoGen’s modifications are restricted to the square space of the facial region, leading to blurred areas in each frame.
-Such inconsistencies severely compromise the realism and visual quality of the generated talking face videos.
-EDTalk~\cite{edtalk} shows improved performance in generating emotional talking faces.
-However, it also exhibits noticeable jitter and irregular mouth shapes in the generated frames.
+In the emotional talking face generation, existing methods typically rely on discrete emotional labels or facial expressions from user-provided reference videos, which come with notable limitations.
+For instance, EAMM~\cite{EAMM} and EmoGen~\cite{EmoGen} struggle with identity consistency, as shown in Fig.~\ref{fig2}, where EAMM fails for the male subject and EmoGen for the female subject.
+Additionally, EmoGen restricts modifications to a facial square region, resulting in blurred areas that compromise realism.
+While EDTalk~\cite{edtalk} improves emotional generation, it still suffers from jitter and irregular mouth shapes in frames.
 In contrast, our model demonstrates superior performance in both emotion-agnostic and emotional talking face generation.
 It excels at preserving identity consistency, ensuring precise audio-lip synchronization, and maintaining consistent head movements throughout the video.